 Financial assets carried at fair value through other comprehensive income include primarily investments in equity instruments not quoted in an active market.
 The Company does not intend to sell these shares in the foreseeable future because it is not the Company's goal to generate short-term gains/losses from trading in shares.
-As at 31 December 2022, such assets comprised mainly shares held in Bank Polskiej Spółdzielczości S.A.
+As at 31 December 2023, such assets comprised mainly shares held in Bank Polskiej Spółdzielczości S.A.
 The fair value of these shares has been determined based on their latest issuance price.
+In the Management's opinion, the value of these shares has not changed significantly from that time.